jeremy9k27/mole_eye/README.md

 **Abstract**

 Mole-Eye is inspired by Hawk-Eye, the company that the MLB works with for all computer vision and tracking data work.
-This includes their pitch classifier, in which they use 12 high speed cameras to observe the balls movement, velocity, spin rate, and spin axis.
-Mole_Eye is a python code that uses the CV2 library.
-The computer continuously recieves frames from the iPhone camera and runs algorithms as it recieves the frames.
+This includes their pitch classifier, for which they use 12 high speed cameras to observe the balls movement, velocity, spin rate, and spin axis.
+Mole_Eye, a low-scale, accessible version of this, is a Python code that uses the CV2 library to continuously recieve frames from an iPhone camera and run algorithms as it recieves the frames.
+Like Hawkeye, it is able to detect, display, and classify pitches in real time.
+The code detects the ball based on the pixels in each frame that are within a certain color range.
+A